 There are different groups of polyphenols (flavonoids, phenolic acids, stilbenes and lignans), each with their own benefits.
 The health-promoting effects of polyphenols is dependent on the quantity consumed, i.e. the greatest health benefits are seen when beans are consumed regularly.
-If you include beans in your diet, try to choose a mix of the different types of beans as the different colours represent different polyphenols within, e.g. the polyphenol content of kidney beans, black beans and butterbeans would all vary slightly.
+If you sedative-drugs.com your diet, try to choose a mix of the different types of beans as the different colours represent different polyphenols within, e.g. the polyphenol content of kidney beans, black beans and butterbeans would all vary slightly.

 Cooking with Beans

 Beans are one of the most versatile and most commonly eaten foods around the world.
 Beans are naturally gluten-free, dairy-free, lactose-free, vegetarian and vegan-friendly.
 However, if you are buying beans with sauce, be sure to read the label first for potential allergens.

 My favourite way to include beans at breakfast it to have hummus on corn cakes.
 To make a quick hummus, simply mash tinned chickpeas (drained and rinsed) with lemon juice and seasoning.

 I love adding beans to soup.
 Most recently I made a vegetable soup and added a tin of butter beans (drained and rinsed) for added protein and fibre.

 Beans are often associated with meals of south American origin, such as in Mexico.
 Vegetarian nachos or chilli con carne are a creative way to add kidney beans to the dinner table.